j-galkiewicz/ArtGallery_Website/README.md

 This repository contains one-page responsive website using grid.

-What I used to code it?
+What did I use to code it?

 -- HTML -- SASS -grid -mixins